rpajanssen/api-test-examples/springboot-restassured/README.md

 This example project will help you write integration tests for SpringBoot REST resources using RestAssured and using Spring MockMvc (yeah... a bonus!).

-Note that you have to question yourselves why you are using RestAssured if you are using Spring Boot?
+Note that you have to question yourselves why you are using RestAssured if you are using Spring Boot!

 # Requirements